gandalf-network/eyeofsauron/README.md

 - -esm, --esModules : Specify if the generated files should be Javascript ESModule files (Uses import statements).

-- -c, --commonJS : Specify if the generated files should be Javascript CommonJS files (Uses require statements).
+- --esm, --esModules : Generate JavaScript files as ESModules, utilizing `import` statements for module imports.

-- -ts, --typescript : Specify if the generated files should be TypeScript files.
+- --c, --commonJS : Generate JavaScript files as CommonJS modules, using `require` statements for module imports.

 ### Using the Generated Files